skroutz/cogy/README.md

 This will print "bar" back to the user who calls `!foo` in Slack, for example.

+Inside the block there are (3) parameters yielded:

+* an array containing the arguments passed to the command
+* a hash containing the options passed to the command
+* a string containing the chat handle of the user that called the command

 A more complete command:

 ```ruby